troef/django-geonames/README.md

 __What to expect__

+* A 1:1 port of the geonames datamodel
 * Easy to use synchronization with geonames data sources using management commands
 * Greatly customizable filter options to keep your local database as small as possible
 * Very customizable using 'synchronization hooks' and a local 'geo app'